Frequently Asked Questions

 For Runners:

-What is the President’s Marathon Challenge (PMC)?
+What is the Tufts Marathon Team (TMT)?

-The Boston Athletic Association provides Tufts with 200 numbers for the race.
+The Boston Athletic Association provides Tufts with 100 numbers for the race.
 There is a qualifying run for commitment, not ability, and final decisions for number assignments are made by the coaching staff.

 How much money do I raise, and where does it go?